Skip to main content

 When an aromatase inhibitor is administered, it systematically blocks the production of estrogens, leading to a state of estrogen deficiency.
 From a mechanistic standpoint, this deficiency undoes the protective actions described above.
 The reduction in estrogen signaling leads directly to endothelial dysfunction, characterized by reduced NO bioavailability and a shift toward a more vasoconstrictive state.

-The often shifts toward a more atherogenic pattern, with rising LDL and falling HDL levels.
+The lipid profile often shifts toward a more atherogenic pattern, with rising LDL and falling HDL levels.
 The vascular environment can become more pro-inflammatory, creating conditions conducive to the development and progression of atherosclerosis.
 This cascade of events explains the clinical observations of increased hypertension and dyslipidemia in women undergoing AI therapy for breast cancer.

 Why Is the Evidence Seemingly Contradictory?